-Bruine (brown) cafés are to Amsterdam what pubs are to London.
+Bruine or bruin (brown) cafés are to Amsterdam what pubs are to London.
 The cafés are as much a part of the city's charm as its canals, architecture, and its other famous cafes.
-Most of them epitomize the Dutch term gezelligheid (pronounced " khuh ZEL ikh hide"), a word difficult to translate into English, but best described as coziness, or a feeling of friendly welcome.
+Most of them epitomize the Dutch term gezelligheid (pronounced "khuh ZEL ikh hide"), a word difficult to translate into English, but best described as coziness, or a feeling of friendly welcome.

 Brown cafés bring together strangers from all over the world, with most patrons looking for a drink, a snack and friendly conversation.
 The cafes got their curious name from the dark wood decor found in nearly every location, and the famous brown hued walls, rumored to be that shade due to staining from many years of patrons' smoking cigarettes.
 Thankfully, smoking is now banned in all bars, restaurants, clubs, and cafes in Amsterdam and all of the Netherlands, so no need to fret about your lung safety.